Toroi01/TradingRLBot/README.md

 3. Open a terminal located in the root of the repo and type `conda create -n TradingRLBot python=3.9` to create the environment.
 4. Activate the environment typing `conda activate TradingRLBot`
 5. Install the requirements typing `pip install -r requirements.txt`

+## Train and Test the models

+ 1. Choose the desired model changing the variable BEST_MODEL_NAME in `src/config/config.py`
+ 2. If you want to train the model execute `src/scripts/train.py`
+ 3. If you want to test the model execute `src/scripts/test.py`

 ## How to run the hyperparameter tuning
 If you want to test different hyperparameters for the model **PPO**.
 These are the steps: